ashhhlynn/final-marketplace-api/README.md

 # Seedlink
-> A buy and sell ecommerce application for plants created with a Redux & React JavaScript frontend and a Rails API backend.
+> A buy and sell ecommerce application for plants created with a Redux & React JavaScript frontend and a Ruby on Rails backend.
 Users can sell or purchase plants from other users by adding items to a shopping cart and submitting orders at checkout.
 Styled with Semantic UI React and CSS.

 ## Features
 - Create accounts and sign in